cryptoadm - cryptographic framework administration

 The cryptoadm utility provides subcommands to enable and disable FIPS 140 mode in the Cryptographic Framework.
 It also provides a list subcommand to display the current status of FIPS 140 mode.

-If kernel-level daemon is dead, all applications fail.
+If the kernel-level daemon is dead, all applications fail.
 You can learn this from syslog and use svcadm(8) to restart the svc:/system/cryptosvc service.

 If there are bad providers plugged into the framework, you can learn this from syslog and remove the bad providers from the framework.